 Our teacher directed learning opportunities include daily Read Write Inc phonics lessons, alongside writing tasks and maths activities, linked to topics and themes that the children have shown interest in.
-We also have a daily ‘funky fingers’ guided session where children develop their fine motor skills, and a weekly religious education and physical education lesson.
+We also have a weekly religious education and physical education lesson.

 During child-initiated learning, the children enjoy free-flow access to a range of activities inside the classroom and in the outside area, including reading areas, maths areas, construction play, small world play, investigation areas, creative areas and role play.